 How to Increase your Email Quota in cPanel

-This tutorial will show you how to increase your email quota in cPanel to one of your choosing.
+This tutorial will show you how to increase your email quota in cPanel to the one of your choosing.

 Mailbox Disk Quota Email Notifications

 For shared hosting, many hosting providers will set a maximum mailbox size for your cPanel account.

 If a limit is set for your cPanel account, you will likely receive email notifications when you near your mailbox quota.
 By default (your host may have altered the specific thresholds in the cPanel WebHost Manager (WHM)), the following warnings will be sent:

 - Mailbox disk quota “warn” percentage - 80% Full